 To help their clients, a nutritionist looks at an overall strategy that focuses on:

 - Overall eating habits

-- Lifestyle changes towards a healthier way of living
+- Lifestyle changes toward a healthier way of living

 And to do this, a nutritionist has enough information at their fingertips to be able to assess their clients and then set goals for them.

-So for example, a client might be wanting to lose weight and use a nutritionist to help them achieve this.
+So, for example, a client might want to lose weight and use a nutritionist to help them achieve this.